 50 SW Division St, Bend, OR 97702 | (541) 385-3333

 Another hidden gem, Crux Fermentation Project is a little bit off the beaten path.
-But, it’s a destination worthy of the journey.
+But it’s a destination worthy of the journey.
 With one of the best beer gardens in Bend, Crux Fermentation Project’s taproom offers breathtaking vistas of the Cascade Mountains.
-And the beers are as amazing as the views.
+And the beers are as impressive as the views.

 Boneyard Beer

 Brewing is in the bones of Boneyard Beer.
-Opened in 2018, this brewpub embraces its junkyard personality.
-Over the last couple of years, an eclectic mix of hop-focused beers and sours have drawn the attention of locals.
-We’re talking beers like RPM, a flagship IPA dry hopped with four Northwest hops, and Diablo Rojo, a GABF gold medal-winning amber ale.
+Opened in 2010, this brewpub embraces its junkyard personality.
+Over the last couple of years, an eclectic mix of hop-focused beers and sours has drawn the attention of locals.
+We’re talking beers like RPM IPA, a flagship IPA dry hopped with four Northwest hops, and Diablo Rojo, a GABF gold medal-winning amber ale.
 Despite their awards, it’s still a relatively low-key place that most Bend beer nerds are happy to recommend.

 1005 NW Galveston Ave Bend, OR 97703 | (541) 408-9377